reportportal/docs/src/md/src/QualityGates/QualityGates.md

 In this case, on the finish, the system will automatically analyze a launch and compare failed tests /or failed tests with the specified attribute in the analyzed launch with tests in the baseline.
 It fails a rule if the system detects a new failure in the launch or in tests with specified attributes.

+##### How does the rule works

+For defining test uniqueness, ReportPortal uses [Test Case ID principles](https://reportportal.io/docs/Test-case-ID%3Ewhat-is-it-test-case-id).

+>**Note:** For now, ReportPortal can not process items with the same Test Case ID correctly.

 ##### How to choose a Baseline for the "New failures" rule

 **Default Baseline**